 Step 1: Collecting Sources

 Look around and see what cameras you have access to.
 Figure out if you can plug them into your computer.
 A built-in or USB webcam is perfect.
 A cellphone can work with some extra software.
 Other video cameras are also a possibility.
 For the set up described below we’re using a camera on the computer and a retired cellphone.
 But I can envision another camera or two having possible use (positioned over your shoulder, or focused on a wider space if you’re planning to demo dance or martial arts moves).
 I suggest starting small and growing as you gain confidence.
 A good cheap option is a no-name webcam off of Amazon as an additional camera that I have been pretty happy with and that I only paid $11 for: Webcam link.
-Another good, inexpensive camera with a wider field of view is this Aukey model which is currently $28 after coupon.
-In my setup, the $11 camera is used for the closeup on my face and the $28 is used for wider shots where I am demonstrating something.
+I also have a slightly more expensive ($28), wider field of view, camera that is set further back.
+I use the wider camera when I am demonstrating a sword move.

 Most recent cellphones have excellent cameras.
 We have several retired Pixel XLs.
 They are no longer attached to cell service but work just fine in wifi mode.
 The first problem we addressed was getting a stable mounting system for the phone.
 You can certainly improvise something, but for $30 from Amazon we got the pictured adjustable mount that uses an old-school desk lamp mechanism to allow for changing the position quickly while still being stable after movement.
 It comes with both the clamp attachment that we’re using and a standard tripod screw attachment if your phone or webcam has that connection.
 You can buy it from Amazon here.